-Click here to sign up for Mindful Reboot: A 6 Week Intro to Mindfulness
+Click here to sign up for Mindful Reboot: A Six-Week Intro to Mindfulness

 The scientific research all points to the benefits of this practice.
 I can personally say without question that it has been a huge benefit in my life and for many others that I’ve met through meditation programs, meetings, and retreats!